gosang/gosang.github.io/content/posts/react/implementing-user-authentication-in-a-serverless-next.js-app-with-auth0.md

 Auth0 is a flexible, easy-to-implement authentication and authorization platform.
 It allows developers to add secure login, logout, and access control features to applications without having to manage user credentials manually.

 # Why Next.js?

+Next.js is a React-based framework that supports server-side rendering (SSR) and static site generation (SSG).